Can you breastfeed with rheumatoid arthritis?

 - Sitting in an uncomfortable position can make women’s joints hurt more if they have RA and vice versa (RA can make breastfeeding difficult for women due to the painful joints).

-Women can avoid joint aches by adopting certain positions that put less pressure on their joints.
-These can be as follows:
+Women can avoid joint aches by adopting certain positions that put less pressure on their joints, such as:

 - Reclining positions or side-lying on a bed